Cobblestone

 Cobblestone is a natural building material based on cobble-sized stones, and is used for pavement roads, streets, and buildings.

-Setts, also called Belgian blocks, are often casually referred to as "cobbles", although a sett is distinct from a cobblestone by being quarried or shaped to a regular form, whereas cobblestone is generally of a naturally occurring form and is less uniform in size.
+Setts, also called Belgian blocks, are often referred to as "cobbles", although a sett is distinct from a cobblestone by being quarried and shaped into a regular form, while cobblestones are naturally occurring rounded forms less uniform in size.

-Use in roading
+It has been used across various cultures for millennia, particularly in Europe, and became especially prominent during the medieval and early modern periods.
+Today, cobblestone streets are often associated with historic preservation and are used in many cities to maintain the historical character of certain neighborhoods.

+History as road surface

+During the medieval period, cobblestone streets became common in many European towns and cities.
+Cobblestones were readily available, as they were often naturally occurring stones found in riverbeds and fields.
+Their rounded shape made them easy to lay, and their durability was well-suited to the needs of growing urban centers.
 Cobblestones are typically either set in sand or similar material, or are bound together with mortar.
 Paving with cobblestones allows a road to be heavily used all year long.
 It prevents the build-up of ruts often found in dirt roads.
 It has the additional advantage of immediately draining water, and not getting muddy in wet weather or dusty in dry weather.
 Shod horses are also able to get better traction on stone cobbles, pitches or setts than tarmac or asphalt.
+Cobblestones set in sand have the environmental advantage of being permeable paving, and of moving rather than cracking with movements in the ground.
 The fact that carriage wheels, horse hooves and even modern automobiles make a lot of noise when rolling over cobblestone paving might be thought a disadvantage, but it has the advantage of warning pedestrians of their approach.
-In England, the custom was to strew straw over the cobbles outside the house of a sick or dying person to dampen the sound.

-Cobblestones set in sand have the environmental advantage of being permeable paving, and of moving rather than cracking with movements in the ground.
+In England, the custom was to strew straw over the cobbles outside the house of a sick or dying person to damp the sound.
+In rural areas, cobblestones were sometimes used to pave important roads, particularly those leading to and from major cities.In England, it was commonplace since ancient times for flat stones with a flat narrow edge to be set on edge to provide an even paved surface.
+This was known as a 'pitched' surface and was common all over Britain, as it did not require rounded pebbles.
+Pitched surfaces predate the use of regularly-sized granite setts by more than a thousand years.
+Such pitched paving is quite distinct from that formed from rounded stones, although both forms are commonly referred to as 'cobbled' surfaces.
+Most surviving genuinely old 'cobbled' areas are in reality pitched surfaces.
+A cobbled area is known as a "causey", "cassay" or "cassie" in Scots (probably from causeway).
+In the early modern period, cities like Paris, London, and Amsterdam began to pave their streets with cobblestones to manage the increased traffic from carts, carriages, and pedestrians.